vishesharma20/doc-intelligence/README.md

 # Multi-Agent Document Intelligence System

-A multi-agent AI system that analyzes documents (PDF, DOCX, TXT) using specialized agents that collaborate, critique each other's work, and self-correct — built with LangGraph, Groq (Llama 3.3), and local embeddings.
+A multi-agent AI system that analyzes documents (PDF, DOCX, TXT) using specialized agents that collaborate, critique each other's work, and self-correct, built with LangGraph, Groq (Llama 3.3), and local embeddings.

 ## What it does